 CEO Gaffe of the Week: Carnival

-Last month, I introduced a new weekly series, "CEO Gaffe of the Week."
-Having come across more than a handful of questionable executive decisions last year when compiling my list of the Worst CEOs of 2011, I thought it could be a learning experience for all of us if I pointed out apparent gaffes as they occur.
+Last year, I introduced a weekly series called "CEO Gaffe of the Week."
+Having come across more than a handful of questionable executive decisions when compiling my list of the worst CEOs of 2011, I thought it could be a learning experience for all of us if I pointed out apparent gaffes as they occur.
 Trusting your investments begins with trusting the leadership at the top -- and with leaders like these on your side, sometimes you don't need enemies!

 The dunce cap

 I'm not quite certain how many more times I'm going to have to do this, but Carnival's CEO, Micky Arison, is, without question, leading the charge for worst CEO of the year in my book.

 Carnival, the highly embattled cruise ship line, has a remarkable streak when it comes to mechanical problems with its ships.
 In January last year, the Costa Concordia crashed off the coast of Italy, tragically killing 32 people.
 Just weeks later, the Costa Allegra had a fire in its generator room that left the ship adrift at sea.
 The Allegra was later taken out of service and scrapped for parts.

 Fast-forward to mid-February 2013, when passengers on the Carnival Triumph dealt with a fire in the engine room that left the ship adrift at sea near Mexico.
 With toilets overflowing and food scarce, it took five days for the boat to finally make it back to Alabama.
 On March 9 the Carnival Elation announced that it had a steering issue and was towed back into port by tugboat.
 On March 13, the Carnival Dream noted it was stuck in port at St. Maarten because of generator problems while passengers reported toilet and power issues.
 Finally, just a day later, the Carnival Legend reported that it was having sailing speed problems.